CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - There are no parentheses `()` that enclosed the SQL statement on line 9.

-- There is no colon `:` in the specified named parameters inside the `VALUES` clause on line 9.
+- There is no colon `:` in the specified named placeholders inside the `VALUES` clause on line 9.

 - On line 9, the column names `first_name`, `last_name`, `birth_date`, and `gender` are not enclosed in single quotes `''`.